bnema/EcoMarket_API/README.md

 - Setup your environment variables in a .env file (see .env.example)

-- In addition, Dockerfile is provided to build the image and deploy it easily.
+- In addition, a Dockerfile is provided to build the image and deploy it easily.

 ```bash
 FROM node:18